ITSLeeds/TDS/practicals/6-routing.md

 the world.

-First we need to download the roads network from the OpenStreetMap using `osmextract`.
+First we need to download the roads network from the OpenStreetMap using `osmextract::oe_get`.
 We will removed most of the paths and other features and just focus on the main roads.
 Then use `dodgr::weight_streetnet` to produce a graph of the road network.

 ``` r
 roads = oe_get("Isle of Wight", extra_tags = c("maxspeed","oneway"))